andrewdavidmackenzie/flow/flowr/examples/README.md

 them provide their own function implementations that get compiled to WASM by flowc when the flow is compiled.

 ## Environment Variable Requirements
-If you are using the makefile, then temporari additions to $PATH will be made for you so that the required flow executables (`flowc`and `flowr`) are found.
+If you are using the makefile, then temporary additions to $PATH will be made for you so that the required flow executables (`flowc`and `flowr`) are found.

 However, if you wish to run an example from the command line, then you will need to make sure the `flowc` and